 Given its size, there's no shortage of options when it comes to education in Houston.
-There are several school districts in the Greater Houston area which contain numerous public and private schools.
+There are several school districts in the greater Houston area containing numerous public and private schools.

 Public schools in Houston

 The greatest perk of public schools in Houston is that the Texas education system doesn't charge tuition, and expats and locals alike can take advantage of it.
-However, that doesn’t mean parents shouldn't do preliminary research.
+That said, this doesn’t mean parents shouldn't do their research.
 Even though all public schools teach a state-mandated curriculum, the standard of each institution can vary immensely.

 Some districts are consistently associated with high standards, while others aren't.
 Since students attend schools based on attendance zones, it’s important for parents to consider the quality of an area's schools when looking for accommodation in Houston.